- Q4 2021: Preliminary engineering contract awarded

 About the project

-The Park Avenue Viaduct Replacement Project focuses on the elevated steel structure that carries four Metro-North Railroad tracks along Park Avenue in Manhattan.
-We will replace or repair major segments of the PAV between East 110th Street and the Harlem River Lift Bridge.
+The Park Avenue Viaduct replacement project focuses on the elevated steel structure that carries four Metro-North Railroad tracks along Park Avenue between East 110th Street and the Harlem River Lift Bridge.

 All Metro-North trains along the Hudson, Harlem, and New Haven lines must travel on the Park Avenue Viaduct to get in and out of Grand Central Terminal.
 On a typical weekday, approximately 750 trains and hundreds of thousands of customers travel across the viaduct.
 Nearly half of the viaduct was constructed in the 1890’s.